-She noted that the people in here neighborhood who are the least able to maintain their walks (the elderly folks and the folks with disabilities) are the ones that are the most confined if their sidewalks are in disrepair and not maintained.
-We live in a time, which is long awaited, when accessibility is recognized as a right, and it is important that everyone has access to their own yards, their own blocks, and to their own neighborhood.
+She noted that the people in her neighborhood, who are the least able to maintain their walks (the elderly folks and the folks with disabilities), are the ones that are the most confined if their sidewalks are in disrepair and not maintained.
+We live in a time, which is long awaited, when accessibility is recognized as a right, and it is important that a person has access to his or her own yard, block, and neighborhood.